 When Jim returned to work, he spent more time behind the scenes, watching his children take on leadership roles.
 He eventually transferred ownership to each of his kids.
 Through new locations, process changes and the guidance of their dad, the second-generation leadership brought Warners’ Stellian into the future.

-Today four second-generation members of the Warner family actively operate the company.
+Today two second-generation members of the Warner family actively operate the company.
 Nineteen third-generation Warners also work full-time in the company in sales, operations, merchandising and marketing.
 The corporate headquarters, acquired with help from the Saint Paul Port Authority, isn’t far from the flagship location.

 The recent overhaul of the flagship, a collaboration with local architecture firm KOMA, shows our commitment to the future of Warners’ Stellian.

 “This is a very exciting time for our store,” says St. Paul Store Manager Jeff Warner, Jr., grandson of the late founder Jim Warner.
 “With sales representatives using tablets to provide immediate answers, a Sub-Zero and Wolf Living Kitchen and a live demonstration kitchen featuring working Gaggenau appliances, the showroom is truly state-of-the-art.”